ngokevin/w3c-webvr-presentation/content.md

 <!-- .slide: data-background="media/img/minecraft-blocks.png" -->

 <!-- NOTES -->
-- At A-Frame's core is an entity-component-system pattern
+- Is an entity-component framework
 - Popular in game development, used by Unity
 - All objects in scene are **entities** that inherently empty objects.
 Plug in **components** to attach appearance / behavior / functionality
-- Favors composition over inheritance.
-3D is different, objects have complex appearance and behavior as opposed to 2D where everything is a fixed block.
-- Minecraft analogy: all blocks are entities, mix-and-match components to create different kinds of blocks (appearance, physics, behavior, sound, strength)
+- Favors composition over inheritance
+- 2D web where every element was fixed
+- 3D/VR is different, objects of infinite types and complexities, need an easy way to build up different kinds of objects

 ------

 <!-- .slide: data-background="media/img/standard-components.png" data-background-size="contain" -->

 <!-- NOTES -->
-- Some standard components that ship with A-Frame
+- Some components that ship with A-Frame
+- A-Frame is fully extensible so...

 ------

 <!-- .slide: data-background="media/img/community-components.png" data-background-size="contain" -->

 <!-- NOTES -->
-- Components built by the community and ecosystem
+- the community has filled the ecosystem with tons of components
+- Components can do whatever they want, have full access to three.js and Web APIs
+- Physics, leap motion, particle systems, audio visualizations, oceans
-- Can have components for physics, oceans, mountains that can be dropped in as a `<script>` tag and used straight from HTML...
+- Drop these components as script tags and use them straight from HTML
+- Trickle-down power, advanced developers empowering other developers
+- Working on collecting these components...

 ------